“I’m Tired of Waiting for Him to Propose”

-Even if he ever does propose to you — and I find that highly doubtful — the chances of your actually having a wedding are close to zero.
+Even if he ever does propose to you — and that’s doubtful — the chances of your actually having a wedding are close to zero.
 He’s going to come up with every excuse in the book why you can’t afford it and don’t need it.
 And then if you ever do get married, he’s going to consider you so indebted to him for finally wifing you up, that your happiness won’t ever make his list of priorities.
 As far as he’ll be concerned, that ring bought him the rest of your life together, making you something of an indentured servant to him while he makes all the major decisions about how to spend your money, where to live, how he spends his time (not with you, is my guess).
 Ugh.
 Is that what you want?
 That’s not what you want!
-Get out, girl.
-You don’t need this shit.
 MOA, MOA, MOA!!!

 LW, you are so young to be wasting your time.
 And I can’t believe the line about washing the clothes!
 It’s sad.
 Take a look at yourself and please move on.